oj-sec/fishfactory/README.md

 # Features

+- standard functions:
 	- conducts basic reconnaissance of lure pages
 	- walks back phishing URLs to find open directories and ZIP phishing kits
 	- processes PHP files in kits to extract intelligence and identify references to phishing credential stores
-- runs a naive credential stores finder against targets to look for common credential stores locations
+	- runs a naive credential store finder against targets to look for common credential stores locations
 	- processes emails from any credential stores located
 	- facilitates easy bulk inputs and transportation of documents to Elasticsearch
+- additional, optional functions for special cases:
+	- for phishing infrastructure delivered via IPFS web gateways, uses [IPFSEnricher](https://github.com/oj-sec/IPFSEnricher) to identify the IP addresses pushing the phishing content content to the IPFS network

 # Installation